top of page

 Good Saturday morning!

-The readings (with links) are as below, and you can get a PDF of the hymns and the psalm by clicking the link.
+The readings for tomorrow, the Fifth Sunday of Easter are as below, and you can get a PDF of the hymns and the psalm by clicking the link.

 As always, we meet in person at 11:00 am EEST on 21 April 2024 in the Tabernacle, adjacent to the chapel.
 If you are joining us online via Zoom click here, or enter the following into your Zoom application: Meeting ID: 850 4483 9927 Passcode: 010209.